parafields/parafields/paper.md

 When engineering the Python package, we put special emphasis on the following usability aspects: Installability, customizabilility and embedding into existing user workflows.

-The recommended installation procedure for parafields is perfectly aligned with the state-of-the-art of the Python language: It is installable through with `pip` and automatically compiles using the CMake build systen of the project through scikit-build [@scikit-build].
+The recommended installation procedure for parafields is perfectly aligned with the state-of-the-art of the Python language: It is installable through `pip` and automatically compiles using the CMake build systen of the project through scikit-build [@scikit-build].
 Required dependency of the C++ library are automatically fetched and built in the required configuration.
-For sequential use, we also provide pre-compiled Python wheels.
+For sequential usage we also provide pre-compiled Python wheels.
 They are built against the sequential MPI stub library FakeMPI [@fakempi], which allows us to build the sequential and the parallel version from the same code base.
 Users that want to leverage MPI through mpi4py will instead build the package from source against their system MPI library.

 It was a goal of the design of the Python API to expose as much of the flexibility of the underlying C++ framework as possible.
 In order to do so, we use pybind11's capabilities to pass Python callables to the C++ backend.
-This allows users to e.g. implement custom covariance functions or random number generators.
+This allows users to e.g. implement custom covariance functions or use different random number generators.

 In order to embed perfectly into existing user workflows, the Python API is entirely based on numpy arrays [@numpy].
 Furthermore, we acknowledge the fact that many Python users write scientific applications within Jupyter: Our fields render nicely as images in Jupyter and field generation can optionally be configured